cyllas/zPlanner/README.md

 ## Purpose

-ZPlanner was created with the following objectives:
+zPlanner was created with the following objectives:

 1. **Simplicity**: Enable project management directly from the terminal
 2. **Efficiency**: Minimize time spent on administrative tasks